petrvanblokland/DesignDesignSpace/Program2018.md

 <a name="virtual-sabbatical"></a>
 ### Virtual sabbatical
 #### Online, customized planning and topics.
 Ask for details.
-#### &#36;&nbsp;150 (one day) &#36;&nbsp;900 (one week) &#36;&nbsp;1.900 (one month) &#36;&nbsp;3.900 (a season) &#36;&nbsp;7.900 (a year)
+#### &#36;150 (one day), &#36;900 (one week), &#36;1.900 (one month), &#36;3.900 (a season), &#36;7.900 (a year)

-You have been working as designer for years now, as part of a studio or on your own.
-You have been really succesful or a bit less, in any case there can be a point to answer the question “What’s next?”.
-At the same time you don’t think you have the age or freedom or financial resources to take a real sabbatical break and do a Master study abroad for 2 years.
+You have been working as a designer for years now, employed by a studio or running your own.
+You have been really successful or a bit less, in any case, there can be a point to answer the question “What’s next?”.
+At the same time, you don’t think you have the age or freedom or financial resources to take a real sabbatical break and do a Master study abroad for 2 years.
-Design Design Space offers the opportunity of doing a virtual sabbatical: studying new topics or deepen that ones you already know in a challenging online environment.
+Design Design Space offers the opportunity of doing a virtual sabbatical: studying new topics or deepen the ones that you already know in a challenging online environment.
 Together with other students that are searching for the same kind of extension to their professional career.
-How this is origanized depends on your needs and resources.
-It can even scale down to a single day project, or take a whole year or any period of time inbetween.
-All customized to helps you best and what is available as budget.
+How this is organized depends on your needs and resources.
+It can even be scaled down to a single day project, or take a whole year or any period of time in between.
+All customized to what helps you best and what is available as budget.

 *Sabbatical coaching uses an intensive mixture of personal hangouts, group hangouts, live online presentations by coaches and designers, document sharing through GitHub.*

 ---
-<a name="scripting-variable-font-specimens-for-typedesigners-using-pagebot-atypi"></a>
+<a name="scripting-variable-font-specimens-for-type-designers-using-pagebot-atypi"></a>
-### ATYPI Special: Scripting Variable Font specimens for typedesigners using PageBot (1 day)
+### ATYPI Special: Scripting Variable Font specimens for type designers using PageBot (1 day)
 #### September 17 (On location Delft, 20 places left) &#36;150

 This one day condensed workshop, on location in Delft, shows how to develop designer scripts for Variable Fonts using DrawBot/PageBot, generating specimens, with layouts and info-graphics that adapt to types and amount of variable axes and the relations between them.
 Due to the condensed nature of the workshop, some experience with DrawBot coding is recommended.